A Brief Breakdown to Understand Your Homeowners Insurance Policy

 What's Protected in Loss Assessment Coverage?

 While your individual condo unit may be in tip-top shape because you take great care of everything inside, certain circumstances could arise that may leave you footing the bill to repair or replace items in common areas.

-What to Do After a Hurricane: Tips for Staying Safe Post-Storm
+What to Do After a Hurricane: 7 Tips for Staying Safe After the Storm

 When a hurricane hits, the trouble has only just begun.
-Picking up the fragments after whipping winds have passed – while staying safe at the same time – is a crucial, and often overlooked, piece of putting everything back together post-storm.
+Picking up the fragments after whipping winds have passed – while staying safe at the same time – is a crucial, often overlooked piece of putting everything back together after the hurricane.

 World Animal Day: Elephant Facts You May Not Know

 You’ve probably seen them at the zoo.
 You may have been lucky enough to catch a glimpse of them in their natural habitat in either Africa or Asia.
 Either way, you probably like them.
 That’s because, like humans, elephants are mammals.

 Spring Home Maintenance Checklist: Tips for a Successful Season